-This annual management report of fund performance contains the financial highlights for the year ended December 31, 2010 of Top 10 Canadian Financial Trust (the "Fund").
+This annual management report of fund performance contains the financial highlights for the year ended December 31, 2011 of Top 10 Canadian Financial Trust (the "Fund").
 The annual financial statements of the Fund are attached.

-Copies of the Fund's proxy voting policies and procedures, proxy voting disclosure record or quarterly portfolio disclosure may be obtained by calling 1-800-725-7172 toll-free, or by writing to the Fund at Investor Relations, 121 King Street West, Suite 2600, Toronto, Ontario, M5H 3T9, or by visiting our website at www.mulvihill.com.
+Copies of the Fund's proxy voting policies and procedures, proxy voting disclosure record or quarterly portfolio disclosure may be obtained by calling 1-800-725-7172 toll-free, by writing to the Fund at Investor Relations, 121 King Street West, Suite 2600, Toronto, Ontario, M5H 3T9, or by visiting our website at www.strathbridge.com.
+You can also request semi-annual or annual reports at no cost by using one of the above methods.